FoteinosMerg/deliverable/index.rst

 Optimizing verification
 =======================

-For the purpose of faster verification, the verification key ``vk`` can be further processed during the initial setup, yielding the so called *processed verification key* ``pvk``.
+For the purpose of faster verification, ``vk`` can be further processed during the initial setup, yielding the so called *processed verification key* ``pvk``.
 In particular, a small amount of extra precomputed info can be added to it, in which case the Verifier algorithm must also be modified appropriately (*online* Verifier).
 In this case, Figure 1 transforms as follows:

 ...
 [Figure] (2)